XistGG/MassSimple/README.md

     - The tag **must be present** in Entity Build configuration to trigger the Entity `OnCreated` event

 ### Entity Registry Listeners

+The idea here is you may have some Gameplay Actors or Widgets that need to listen for Entity Registry events and react to them in some way.

+We provide the base class `AXmsEntityRegistryListener` and a concrete example `AXmsEntityRegistryListener_Wisp`.

 #### Abstract Base Class: `AXmsEntityRegistryListener`
 Source Code: